mikebgrep/foodie/README.md

 $ git clone https://github.com/mikebgrep/foodie && cd foodie/foodie_be
 ```

 📝 Skip step 2 if you not deploying for local use.
-Instead set the env variable in the service/machine secrets valut!
+Instead set the env variable in the service secrets valut!

 2. Rename ```.env.examle``` file to ```.env``` open it and enter values for each variable.
     1. For the ```X_AUTH_HEADER``` you can add random GUUID. (this will be the authentication secret that will be used for authorization to the API).